TroyHeizer/HappinessVSEconomicFreedom/README.md

 5. Annotate Your Code:
     * Ensure all Python scripts are well-commented and the README.md is clear and informative.

+Visualization Figures

+Figure 1 shows the top 35 Happiest Countries
+Figure 2 shows the least happy 35 countries
+Figure 3 shows which countries are happiest by region Figure 4 shows which economic freedoms have the most impact on happiness Figure 5 show the correlation between happiness and property rights for the top 35 happiest countries

 Setup Instructions

 Clone repo to your local machien